martijnbolt/tau/README.md

    * choice about choice
       * opinions flow through certain pipes and reach the voting stage almost empty from the vast information gathered in the process
       * everyone has an equal right to propose what to vote over
+      * If rules can change themselves, they inevitably contradict themselves as they try to say something else.
+This is formalized in a paradox-free manner using recursion.
 2. Wolfram alpha
 * see video
 ## Roadmap